Search and Hit Enter

 A side on close up of a peanut butter stuffed date coated in chocolate.
 The date has been sliced in half to reveal the nut butter innards.

 Use a plain nut butter that contains just nuts and salt.
-That said, a thick and less drippy peanut butter works well as it stays put in the date.
+A thick and less drippy peanut butter works well as it stays put in the date.

 We’re not tempering the chocolate, so the chocolate coating will melt as you hold it.
 The perfect excuse to shove it straight in your mouth.